 Theft Cover in Two-Wheeler Insurance: What You Should Know

 Two-wheelers are today considered to one the easiest means to move around on our congested roads.
-When you’re riding a bike, there is a much less chance of you getting stuck during traffic ours, and of course, let’s not forget that two-wheelers are quite the affordable option when compared to cars.
+When you’re riding a bike, there is a much less chance of you getting stuck during traffic hours, and of course, let’s not forget that two-wheelers are quite the affordable option when compared to cars.
 Apart from this, a lot of enthusiasts have also started buying superbikes as a hobby.
 With the number of two-wheelers on a rise on the Indian roads, unexpected situations such as accidents and theft are also becoming quite common.
 Therefore, the importance of bike insurance policies is more evident than ever, especially as stolen two-wheelers are quite hard to track.

-When you search bike insurance online, finding an insurance cover that suits your requirements will not be difficult.
+When you search for bike insurance online, finding an insurance cover that suits your requirements will not be difficult.
 You will also be able to compare different bike insurance policies before you have to come to any decision regarding the same.
-While most people just buy the first two wheeler insurance policy they see, it is quite important to first look around before choosing a policy that you know will suit your needs perfectly.
+While most people just buy the first two-wheeler insurance policy they see, it is quite important to first look around before choosing a policy that you know will suit your needs perfectly.
 Apart from the initial research, one also needs to read cover to cover after they have bought the policy to be sure of all the terms and conditions, and to be well aware of the claim process as well.

 The Benefits of Comprehensive Bike Insurance

 Comprehensive bike insurance policies take care of any damages that are incurred by your bike in case of an accident, and also if any damage is incurred by a third party or third party property.
 This benefit proves to be of great use, especially as it offers some form of financial assistance to the owner-driver where finance may be a constraint.
-When you opt to buy your bike insurance online, you can also take advantage of features like quick issue of policy, quick claim registration, coverage selection, easy no claim bonus transfer, online discounts, and so on.
+When you opt to buy your bike insurance online, you can also take advantage of features like the quick issue of policy, quick claim registration, coverage selection, easy no claim bonus transfer, online discounts, and so on.

 Coverage of Theft under Bike Insurance Policies

 One of the most important advantages that are offered by bike insurance is the fact that you are covered in case your bike is stolen.
 Even when it comes to locked homes, theft and burglaries are quite common, and bikes do tend to get stolen quite often.
 The recovery rate for stolen bikes is much less than that of stolen cars.
-According to a report, in a city like Delhi, a two-wheeler is stolen in every fifteen minutes.
+According to a report, in a city like Delhi, a two-wheeler is stolen every fifteen minutes.
 Losing your bike can end up costing you a lot if you do not have proper bike insurance in place, as a comprehensive insurance policy for your bike offers you coverage against the theft of your bike.

-Losing your bike will of course be quite a blow, but at least you will be covered financially in such cases.
+Losing your bike will, of course, be quite a blow, but at least you will be covered financially in such cases.